-The existing bridge structure (~175.5'L x 107.0'W, inside curb to inside curb), is located on I-20 and crosses over CSX Railway in Lexington County, South Carolina.
-The date of construction for the bridge structure (SCDOT Bridge original #321002000500) is unknown.
+The existing bridge structure (~166.5'L x 116.0'W, inside curb to inside curb), is located on I-26 and crosses over the CSX Railway in Richland County, South Carolina.
+The actual date of construction for the original bridge structure is unknown.
 The bridge was widened from it's original construction in the late 1980's.
-The structure is a six-lane bridge constructed with a poured-in-place concrete bridge deck, with concrete curb and gutters.
-The bridge consists of three (3) bridge deck spans.
-The original bridge deck spans are supported by fourteen (14) horizontal concrete beams, concrete diaphragms and is supported by five

-(5) concrete piles and concrete bent caps.
-The widened section of the bridge is supported by five (5) horizontal beams and concrete diaphragms supported by three (3) concrete piles.
-End bents have been reconstructed with a vertical concrete wall and wing walls.
-The bridge approach from both sides of the bridge consist of a six-lane asphalt paved roadway.
-The end bents have soil and concrete covering the piles with only the top of the concrete bent cap exposed.
+The structure is a six-lane bridge constructed with a poured-in-place concrete bridge deck, with concrete curb and gutters, and consists of three (3) bridge deck spans.
+The original bridge deck spans are supported by sixteen (16) precast horizontal concrete beams, concrete diaphragms and is supported by five (5) concrete columns with poured in place concrete bent caps.
+The older section of the bridge has had a structural repair at some unknown time.
+Structural steel supports have been attached to the interior bent caps.
+In addition, steel diaphrams have also been added for latteral support.
+The widened section of the bridge is supported by five (5) horizontal beams and concrete diaphragms supported by four (4) poured in place concrete columns.
+End bents are constructed with vertical concrete walls and wing walls, and have soil and concrete covering the piles with only the top of the concrete bent cap exposed.
 Galvanized guardrails and posts are attached to both ends of the bridge.
-The bridge approaches on each end of the bridge consist of a six-lane asphalt paved roadway.
+The bridge approach on each end of the bridge consist of a six-lane asphalt paved roadway.